 Dealing with heartbreak is always overwhelming but your first breakup transcends to a different level of heartache and pain.
-There are few life experiences more confusing and crippling as watching your first relationship wither away.
+There are few life experiences more confusing and crippling than watching your first relationship wither away.
 Well, the first serious relationship anyway.

 Even if you were the one to call it quits, the first heartbreak is still going to hurt six ways from Sunday, making you feel like you’re drowning in the pain and agony.
-It can sound like a load of baloney when everyone around you tells that it’ll get better.
+It can sound like a load of baloney when everyone around you tells you that it’ll get better.

 11 Tips To Deal With Your First Breakup

 Your first breakup is likely to bring in its wake feelings of anger, sadness, longing, regret, and perhaps, even relief.
 These mixed feelings can turn your mind into a confused mess.
-Besides, since this your first brush with this messy churn of feelings, making sense of what you want and how to move on from here can be hard.
+Besides, since this is your first brush with this messy churn of feelings, making sense of what you want and how to move on from here can be hard.

-Of course, you’d want to break free from this cycle of pain, tears and feeling stuck in a spiral that takes to new depths of rock bottom every day.
+Of course, you’d want to break free from this cycle of pain, tears and feeling stuck in a spiral that takes you to new depths of rock bottom every day.
 As impossible as it may sound right now, with the right first breakup tips, you can start making progress – one step at a time:

 Related Reading: 11 Practical Tips To Get Over Someone Fast